datachordsg/cert_survey/README.md

-# Hiring Manager Competency Survey — Premium Microsite Version
+# Hiring Manager Competency Survey

 This package keeps the same Google Sheets backend structure, but upgrades the frontend into a more premium, polished microsite-style survey.